Pi-31415/sciroc-yolo/README.md

 # Notes

 - There are some warnings when installing required python packages, but does not affect the simulation at all.
+- torch>=1.7.0 (831.4 MB) will take a while to download everytime docker container is started.